ursi-2020/technical-base/doc/asynchronus_files.md

 ## Usage

  Files are to big to be send inside HTTP request, so we created Drive.
  Drive is a REST API you want to use for sending files.
- You need to register to the API, then you can send as musch files as you want to an app.
-You will be notified if a file
- is sent to you and where to get the file.

  ![import](./images/shema_drive.jpg)